-Dissemination will take place throughout the Project with emphasis on research findings and on recommendations from CWGs.
+Dissemination will take place throughout the project with emphasis on research findings and on recommendations from Collaborative Working Groups (CWGs).
 Established relationships with AB members, ATE centers and projects, and partner organizations including AMATYC, COMAP, the Dana Center, and the National Council of Teachers of Mathematics (NCTM) will enable dissemination to a broad range of stakeholders.
 AMATYC has suggested using NM results as the basis for themed sessions at annual conferences and for position papers.

 All materials, including products, research findings, instrumentation, and reports, will be accessible on the Needed Math website, and through links on partner websites.
 Websites will be optimized for mobile access and socialization, including creation of an integrated blog.
 We will also establish accounts on Facebook, Instagram, LinkedIn, Reddit (r/matheducation, r/education), and Twitter; social media management tools will be used to monitor metrics, streamline communication, and maximize dissemination.